How to spot non-compliant bedroom windows during showings and protect your investment before you make an offer.

 Look for Red Flags

-Based on thousands of inspections across Hampton, Saint John, and surrounding areas, watch for casement windows with center hinges, awning windows, small slider windows, and multiple small windows instead of one large one.
+Based on thousands of inspections across Hampton, Saint John, and surrounding areas, watch for casement windows with centre hinges, awning windows, small slider windows, and multiple small windows instead of one large one.

 Common Red Flags I Find Throughout Southern NB